polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/runtime/contracts/contracts_module.md

 process](#two-step-deployment), which fundamentally changes how contracts are stored on chain.
 Contract addresses, their storage, and balances are now separated from the underlying contract logic.
-This could enable behavior like what [`create2`](https://eips.ethereum.org/EIPS/eip-1014) provided to Ethereum or even enable repairable/upgradeable contracts on a Substrate based blockchain.
+This could enable behavior like what [`create2`](https://eips.ethereum.org/EIPS/eip-1014) provided to Ethereum or even enable repairable or upgradeable contracts on a Substrate based blockchain.

 ## Next Steps